12

 “Dadu!”

-Just like that, the moment lightened— like a curtain had been pulled and sunlight finally poured through.
+And just like that, the moment lightened.
+Like a curtain had been pulled and sunlight finally poured through.

 His laughter was soft, raspy, familiar.
-And for the first time that day, something in my chest loosened.
+And for the first time that day my chest loosened.

 I wasn’t just someone’s daughter or someone’s bride to be.